 Objective 8.2E.
 Coastal infrastructure.
 To maintain established levels of service and phased and maintained infrastructure to assure that adequate public facilities and services are available to existing and projected residents and visitors to the coastal high-hazard area.
+The most current data shall be incorporated into the infrastructure planning process related to future flood risk, tidal inundation, and sea level rise projections to inform the design and location of such infrastructure.

 Policy 8.2E.1.
 Level-of-service standards.
 The level-of-service standards adopted for public facilities in Chapter 14, Capital Improvements Element, and the additional standards under this objective shall be applied by the Martin County Growth Management Department whenever development orders or permits are requested.
+Level of service standards should consider existing and future flood risk caused by high tide events, storm surge, flash floods, stormwater runoff and the related impacts of sea level rise into consideration in the planning and design for public and private facilities.

 Policy 8.2E.2.
 Level-of-service guidelines for new development.
-The Martin County Growth Management Department shall require all applicants for development permits in the coastal highhazard area to demonstrate that the project will comply with the adopted levels of service for necessary public facilities as stated in the Capital Improvements Element.
+The Martin County Growth Management Department shall require all applicants for development permits in the coastal high-hazard area to demonstrate that the project will comply with the adopted levels of service for necessary public facilities as stated in the Capital Improvements Element and shall consider existing and future flood risks related to sea level rise.